microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 > #### **PowerShell**

-:bulb: Use the below PowerShell script in a PowerShell file with **VSCode**, make sure to update the parameter values.
+:bulb: Use the below PowerShell script in a PowerShell file with **VS Code**, make sure to update the parameter values.

 ```powershell